ignc-research/arena-rosnav/docs/guide.md

 - Choose Option: Disable access control
 #### Trouble Shooting
 If you encounter problems, you might go to Windows Defender Firewall -> Communication between Applications and Windows Firewall.
-Look for VcXsrv and change the Settings to both private and public checked.
+Look for VcXsrv and change the settings to both private and public checked.

 ## Installation of Arena-Rosnav
 For a detailed step-by-step instruction please refer to [Installation.md](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/docs/Installation.md).

+# Usage
+## Start a simulation